phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 1#Numbe#Number of Sanders Tweets: #Numbe#Number of Bush Tweets: #Numbe#Number of Clinton Tweets: 1#Numbe#Number of Rubio Tweets: #Numbe#Number of Carson Tweets: 15509
+#Number of Clinton Tweets: 151449
+#Number of Trump Tweets: 140241
-#Total Number of Tweets:
+#Total Number of Tweets: 81361
+#Number of Rubio Tweets: 39813
+#Number of Carson Tweets: 15609
+#Number of Bush Tweets: 14254
+#Number of Sanders Tweets: 11283
 ---